eduNEXT/picasso/README.rst

      - Type
      - Source
    * - DOCKERHUB_USERNAME (Required)
-     - DockerHub username to push images.
+     - Docker Hub username to push images.
 This username should be stored as a secret in the repository.
      - string
      - Secret
    * - DOCKERHUB_PASSWORD (Required)
-     - DockerHub password for login.
+     - Docker Hub password for login.
 This password should be generated from DockerHub and stored as a secret in the repository.
      - string
      - Secret
    * - SSH_PRIVATE_KEY (Required)